 Casting Time 1 standard action

-Target self and creatures within a 10-foot-radius burst (see below)
+Target you (teleportation) and creatures within a 10-foot-radius burst (burst of flame) (see text)

 Saving Throw Reflex half, see text; Spell Resistance no

 This spell functions like dimension door, except you leave behind a burst of fire.
 Choose one corner of your starting square.
-A 10-foot-radius burst of flame explodes from that corner the moment you leave, dealing 4d6 points of fire damage (Reflex negates).
+A 10-foot-radius burst of flame explodes from that corner the moment you leave, dealing 4d6 points of fire damage.

 School transmutation [acid, electricity, or fire]; Level sorcerer/wizard 4, witch 4